moccalotto/valit/README.md

 ### Checking arrays and containers

-You can easily test an enture array, for instance posted fields or a json response, in a structured and well defined way like the example below:
+You can easily test an entire array, for instance posted fields or a json response, in a structured and well defined way like the example below:

 ```php